 The Rochester Castle in England has a significant historic value.
 The castle was founded after the Norman Conquest.
 It was taken by William the Conqueror’s rebellious brother Odo, Bishop of Bayeux.
 King of England William Rufus then laid siege to the castle and regained it.

 In 1127, Henry I granted the castle to the Archbishop of Canterbury on the condition that he makes fortifications to the castle.
 Subsequently, until the end of the 12th century, the castle remained with the Archbishops.

-In the 14th century, Edward III and Richard II ordered for the repairs of the castle.
+In the 14th century, Edward III and Richard II ordered the repairs of the castle.
 In the 15th century, the bailey was let out on rent but by the 16th century, the castle went into further decline and was rendered inessential.

 The famous writer Charles Dickens mentioned the castle in two of his works ‘Pipwick Papers’ and ‘The Mystery of Edwin Drood’.

-The castle’s site suggests that there was a fort occupying the site since pre-Roman times.
+The medieval castle’s site suggests that there was a fort occupying the site since pre-Roman times.
 During the 8th century, the Anglo-Saxons occupied the site and around the year 1000 a wall was built for defence against the Vikings.

 During the reigns of Henry I and Elizabeth I, the castle was further fortified.
 Additionally, Charles, I was imprisoned at the castle and he famously tried to escape it in 1648, but could not get through the bars of his windows.
 The castle also witnessed the death of Charles I’s daughter Princess Elizabeth.
 Moreover, the castle was the residence of Queen Victoria’s daughter, Princess Beatrice, from 1896 to 1944.